-Beyond physical fitness, you’ll find plenty of benefits of martial arts for kids center on respect, discipline, and teamwork.
+Beyond physical fitness, you’ll find plenty of benefits of martial arts for kids, like respect, discipline, and teamwork.

 Martial Arts Benefits